jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This contest started in 1970 when our civilization left the Industrial Age and entered the Internet Age.

 The owners of industrial age technology don't want you holding advanced tools.
-Netflix is too affordable.
-And even more threatening, it lets you decide what to watch and when.
-That's why "Darth Blockbuster" is working hard to antagonize all future upgrades.
-He wants to keep society's levers of power all to himself.
+Gatekeeping access to thinks like television shows and movies was very profitable in the Industrial Age.
+That's why "Darth Blockbuster" is working hard to antagonize all future Internet Age upgrades.
+The antagonist wants to keep society's levers of power all to himself.

 Happily, many internet geeks, hackers, and innovators have been fighting Darth Blockbuster's antagonism.
 But, they can't keep fighting your battles for you.
 Main Street must now jump-in and help the protagonists.

 There is no debate.
 The story is simple.
 We must upgrade our society now.

 If we don't, this pandemic only foreshadows a much more terrible storm to come.
 Every year, month, and day we stall, only makes our technology, tools, and culture more outdated.
-It'll only get harder to respond and prevent things like recessions, depressions, and pandemics.
+It will only get harder and harder to respond to, and prevent horrible events like recessions, depressions, and pandemics.

 This book will teach you how to upgrade our society to the Internet Age.
 Like conquering illiteracy, defeating slavery, and going to the Moon, upgrading our culture will be a glorious story to tell your grandkids.